clawpack/doc/doc/installing_pip.rst

 sometimes used in this documentation to indicate the top level of the Clawpack source directory structure.

-See :ref:`setenv` for more information.
+See :ref:`setenv` for more information, and :ref:`python_path` if you are having problems with importing Python modules.

 .. _install_quick_pyclaw: